valerymelou/cookiecutter-django/docs/project-generation-options.rst

 use_python2 [n]
     By default, the Python code generated will be for Python 3.x.
 But if you answer `y` here, it will be legacy Python 2.7 code.

+use_gulp [n]
+    Wheter you'll use gulp as your frontend task manager.